 Sign up to receive email updates for this page

 It takes two weeks after being immunized to be fully protected and the vaccine provides some benefit until then.
+The vaccine only keeps you fully protected for about one year, so it’s important to get vaccinated every year.

 You can get flu shots at: